 These symptoms are often subtle and are easy to ignore.
 If these symptoms persist, it is important to seek medical attention.

-As the disease develops, it may block or inflame the bile ducts or gallbladder and the symtpoms may become more noticeable:
+As the disease develops, it may block or inflame the bile ducts or gallbladder and symptoms may become more noticeable.

 There are some medical conditions, lifestyle habits, and hereditary factors that may increase the risk of getting these cancers.